 - Don’t mistake this for an easy option: If you are a senior leader in any organisation, and particularly the charity or public sector, your life is just a complex with exactly the same challenges as any other senior leader.
 Working for a charity is not an easy option!

 Neylon concludes: “The public sector and charity sector are very different.
 People bunch them together quite a lot, but they are actually very different.
 So therefore leadership and the way that you behave is the most important thing, then you map that to the type of organisation you are in.”

-Amanda Neylon will be speaking at the 10 Digital Ladies event, ‘Digital Transformation in the Charity and Public Sector’ on 30 March in London.
-If you are female senior digital professional in these sectors and want to find out more, please click here.
+Amanda Neylon will be speaking at the 10 Digital Ladies event, ‘Digital Transformation in the Charity and Public Sector’ on 30 March 2017 in London.